getbubblenow/bubble-flexrouter/README-release.md

     cat /etc/wireguard/wg0.conf | grep Endpoint | awk -F':' '{print $1}' | awk '{print $NF}'

+## Running the router
+You can sit back and let the router do its work.
+It will periodically check to make sure that its secure tunnel to the Bubble is OK.
+If it finds and problems, it will re-establish the tunnel.

+On the other side, your Bubble will be monitoring the router to ensure it is available and properly functioning.

-## Restarting bubble-flexrouter
+## Re-register every time your start bubble-flexrouter
-Every time you start bubble-flexrouter, you need to run `flex_register.sh` to register the router with your Bubble.
+**Every time** you start the `bubble-flexrouter`, you need to register it with your Bubble using `flex_register.sh`

+If you start `bubble-flexrouter` and never run `flex_register.sh`, then your Bubble will not know the router is available and it will not be used for flex routing.